Restrict an Adult's iPhone with Supervised Mode

 Disabling Generative AI Features

 The Apple Intelligence features can be turned off and disabled as well.
-Certain features, like Image Playground and Genmoji are common options people disable:
+Certain features, like Image Playground and Genmoji, are common options people disable:

 Protecting Config Files from being Removed